imaoca/robust/faq.md

 # Frequently Asked Questions

+Please check this page before asking questions to trainer and tutors.

 ## Where will the payload be corrupted at?

 It will be corrupted in the physical layer.
 As written in [challenger.md](./challenger.md), the Jamming Machine will directly inject electrical noise into the LAN cable when it is activated.